-This report provides experimental results from the fourth pilot and explains the strengths and limitations of those results.
+This report provides results from the fifth pilot and explains the strengths and limitations of those results.
 It should be stressed that the results provided in this report are to be interpreted as indicative price levels for those product groups that consumers usually or typically buy nationally; they do not necessarily represent official national average prices.

 Eurostat and NSIs are currently preparing further research studies for 2013-2014 on the use of HICP, PPP and other alternative data sources to develop multi-purpose consumer price statistics.
 This shall lead to decisions for the medium-term on how to make available detailed data on price indices and indicative price levels.